mmarod/puppet-nagios/README.md

 * The Hiera key `nagios_services` creates target specific services
 * The Hiera key `nagios_hosts` creates target specific hosts
+* THe Hiera key `nrpe_commands` creates NRPE commands
+* THe Hiera key `nrpe_plugins` creates NRPE plugins

-If you are monitoring your monitor, you will need to include the nagios::target class on the monitor.
-You should set `nagios::target::is_monitor` to true for the monitor server.
+If you plan on  monitoring your monitor, you will need to include the nagios::target class on the monitor.
+Set `nagios::target::is_monitor` to true to manage those configurations.

 ### Monitor